xai4debugging/xai4debugging.github.io/index.md

 - Novel XAI methods (*post-hoc, ante-hoc*, etc.);
 - Interpretable/Explainable deep learning models;
 - Applications and protocols that use current XAI methods to improve and/or debug deep learning models;
-- XAI evaluation: how can we assess the quality of explanations and their effectiveness for debugging purpose?
+- XAI evaluation: how can we assess the quality of explanations and their effectiveness for debugging purposes?
-- Visualization techiniques for debugging Deep Learning models;
+- Visualization techniques for debugging Deep Learning models;
 - Debugging via interpretability: How can explainable artificial intelligence help us in debugging deep learning models?
 - Methods to identify and address sources and causes of failure (e.g.training data, regularization, objective functions, etc.);
 - Visual analytics systems for understanding and debugging deep learning models;
 - Analysis of limitations of current approaches;
 - Position papers on the topic of the workshop.
 <hr>

 # **Call for Papers**

 The call for papers includes three different tracks: *regular* track, *mentorship* track, and *a glimpse of the future* track.
 The first one is the traditional track for presenting novel contributions.
 The second one is directed to young researchers and aims to pair a mentor and a mentee with the goal of polishing early-submissions.
-The last one is intended for first-year PhD student and MSc student working on the topic, giving them the possibility to introduce themselves and their research proposal to the research community.
+The last one is intended for first-year PhD students and MSc students working on the topic, giving them the possibility to introduce themselves and their research proposal to the research community.

 ## **Tracks**